mahdiatubly/JavaTutoringNotes/generalNotes.md

 <h3>- HashTable</h3>It uses the hashtable as the underlying data structure, it doesn't preserve the insertion order of the elements.
 HashTable is an old version of the map.
 It is not thread-safe and does not accept null keys or values at all. <br>

+<h2>Records</h2>
+In Java, the record keyword was introduced in Java 14 as a preview feature and became a standard feature in Java 16.
+Records provide a concise way to create immutable data classes.
+They are designed to be a quick and clean way to create classes that are primarily used to store data and have minimal behavior.

+        public record Point(int x, int y) {}